-The Tetra Recart[®] carton analysed in this study shows different environmental performances depending on different segments as well as their packaging specifications.
+The Tetra Recart® cartons analysed in this study show different environmental performances depending on different segments as well as their packaging specifications.

-The alternative pouch packaging system examined in this study shows high burdens from the production of its base materials, like plastics and aluminium.
-For the Tetra Recart[®] cartons on the other hand the production of liquid packaging board (LPB) does not contribute as much to most of the environmental impact, as its production utilises mainly renewable energy.
+Alternative packaging systems examined in this study show high burdens from the production of their base materials, like plastics, glass, aluminium or steel.
+For Tetra Recart® cartons on the other hand the production of liquid packaging board (LPB) does not contribute as much to most of the environmental impacts, as its production utilises mainly renewable energy.